Omar-Hashem-10/VCare/README.md

 - **Profile**: Doctors can manage their profile details.
 - **Bookings from Patients**: Doctors can view booking requests from patients.
 - **Appointments**: View and manage their schedule and appointments.
-- **Doctor Information**: Access to detailed information related to their role and patients.
+- **Doctor Information**: Access to detailed information related to their roleز

 ## Technologies Used
 - **PHP**: The primary programming language used to develop the backend of the platform.